jhuus/HawkEars-TensorFlow/README.md

 This project is licensed under the terms of the MIT license.

 ## Installation
-1. Install [Python](https://www.python.org/downloads/), if you do not already have it installed.
+1. Install [Python 3](https://www.python.org/downloads/), if you do not already have it installed.
 2. Download a copy of this repository.
 If you have Git installed, type:

 ```